These hotels and hostels in Scotland are budget-friendly but still provide you with everything you need for a relaxing stay and a good night's sleep.

 1) The Baxter

 Just off Princes Street in the heart of the capital and a stone’s throw away from Waverley train station, this hostel is in a perfect location to get in amongst the life of Edinburgh.
 Above the Guildford Arms that serves a great pint.
 Inside there is a Nordic/Highland hipster-style of design.
-The space is well managed with even one of the dorm rooms having a three-tall bunk bed if you don’t mind heights!
-Upstairs mixed dorms for up to 12 people, down a four-bed private room with en-suite bathroom.
-Free breakfast of eggs on toast to start your day.
+The space is well managed, with some very tall three-tier bunk beds in most rooms, and a mix of dorms and private group options if you’re looking to keep costs down on that group chat trip.

-The beautiful red sand stone building stands out from the rest at Anstruther’s harbour.
-Formally a library it’s now been lovingly converted into a hostel.
-Many original features have been kept with stripped back flooring, a grand staircase, sachet windows, cast iron radiators and a decorative mosaic floor as you enter.
+The beautiful red sandstone building stands out from the rest at Anstruther’s harbour.
+Formerly a library it’s now been lovingly converted into a hostel.
+Many original features have been kept with stripped back flooring, a grand staircase, sash windows, cast-iron radiators and a decorative mosaic floor as you enter.
 Offering a range of private rooms, family rooms and mixed four-to-eight-man dorms.
 Warm and friendly common areas with board games to keep everyone entertained.
 Very affordable prices, don’t miss the chance to stay in this unique set-up.

 More Hidden Scotland?